HiPo Registry

 11. Database and authentication infrastructure (Supabase)

-We use Supabase for database and authentication services, including user accounts, authentication data, vehicle registry data, and optional profile data.
+We use Supabase (Supabase, Inc.) for database and authentication services, including user accounts, authentication data, vehicle registry data, and optional profile data.

-Data hosting location: EU (AWS eu-central region, as configured).
+Data hosting location: EU (AWS Frankfurt region, eu-central-1, as configured).
 Supabase acts as a processor (Art.
 28 GDPR).
-We maintain a data processing agreement with Supabase, which incorporates Standard Contractual Clauses (SCCs) for relevant transfers.
+We maintain a data processing agreement (DPA) with Supabase, which incorporates Standard Contractual Clauses (SCCs) for relevant transfers.

 Supabase states that customer data is encrypted in transit (TLS) and at rest and that it maintains security controls (e.g., SOC 2 Type 2).